thanhnguyen2187/code-challenge-99tech/readme.md

 current codebase's state as well:

 - Option 1: hand roll something using either SSE, or WebSocket, or just plain polling.
-We should do this if we have a well-established code base already, or we are new but the team aren't that open for expirement.
+We should do this if we have a well-established codebase already, or we are new but the team aren't that open for expirement.
 - Option 2: go all-in on a BaaS (Backend as a Service) like Convex, or Supabase, or even Pocketbase and Firebase.
-I think this option might work if we are given the chance to do something from scratch, and the team is open for doing something new.
+I think this option might work if we are given the chance to do something from scratch, and the team is open for trying new backend frameworks.
 - Option 3: this is a variation of Option 1, where we replace we use a "sync engine" like PowerSync or ElectricSQL or ZeroSync to abstract away the manual work with SSE or WebSocket.
 Of course, while this is "safer" than Option 2, it